ShadyHero/Links-Awakening-DX-HD/README.md

 ## Publishing

 To publish, you can run the `publish.bat`, which will produce the folder `Publish` that you can send to your friends.

+## Guess What!

+I compiled it, aaaaannnnddd you can download it from the releases section! enjoy! :D